hgoos/hatich-goose/content/writing/poetry/Sonnets/keris/sf_snt1.md

 I give not ground or post.
-The Bear is often in my thoughts and sometimes in my dreams, she tracks me down with utmost skill and then does as she pleases.
+The Bear is often in my thoughts and sometimes in my dreams,
+She tracks me down with utmost skill and then does as she pleases.
 <span style="margin-left:2.5em;">The Bear she says she loves you best, but I think this a lie,</span>
 <span style="margin-left:2.5em;">I see the way she looks at me and thinks that she is sly.</span>

----
-**Notes:** For information regarding the form and content of this sonnet, as well as the orginization, please [read here.](/writing/poetry/sonnets/keris/1read_me/)